Rabbit-proof fence

-When it was completed in 1950, the 1139 mi No. 1 Fence was the longest unbroken fence in the world.
+When it was completed in 1907, the 1139 mi No. 1 Fence was the longest unbroken fence in the world.

 History

-Rabbits were introduced to Australia by the First Fleet in 1788, but they became a problem after October 1859, when Thomas Austin released 24 wild rabbits from England for hunting purposes, believing "The introduction of a few rabbits could do little harm and might provide a touch of home, in addition to a spot of hunting."
+Rabbits were introduced to Australia by the First Fleet in 1788.
+They became a problem after October 1859, when Thomas Austin released 24 wild rabbits from England for hunting purposes, believing "The introduction of a few rabbits could do little harm and might provide a touch of home, in addition to a spot of hunting."

-The rabbits proved to be extremely prolific and spread rapidly across the southern parts of the country.
-Australia had ideal conditions for an explosion in the rabbit population, including the fact that they had virtually no local predators.
+With virtually no local predators, the rabbits became extremely prolific and spread rapidly across the southern parts of the country.
+Australia had ideal conditions for an explosion in the rabbit population, which constituted an invasive species.